Jersey Shore Hiking Trails by Trip Type, Region, and Season

 Phone Number: 609-652-1665

 Edwin B. Forsythe National Wildlife Refuge helps protect New Jersey’s coastal habitats, providing a home for many endangered wildlife.
-It’s internationally recognized as a birding hotspot,
+It’s internationally recognized as a birding hotspot.

 - Difficulty: Easy to Moderate